Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV

-The late-\kt grooming algorithm selects the last pair of subjets that satisfies the $\kt> 1\GeV$ selection, where $\kt = \theta \pt^\text{sub}$, $\pt^\text{sub}$ is the transverse momentum of the subleading subjet at the respective declustering step, and $\theta$ the distance in $y$--$\phi$ between the harder and softer subjets in the declustering procedure, as shown in Figure \ref{fig:LJP} left.
+The late-\kt grooming algorithm selects the last pair of subjets that satisfies the $\kt> 1\GeV$ selection, where the angle between the emission and the emitter is defined as the distance in $y$--$\phi$ between the harder and softer subjets in the declustering procedure.
 The late-\kt algorithm scans the region of collinear and hard emissions in the Lund jet plane.

 The SD grooming algorithm selects the first pair of CA subjets that satisfies the condition $z > z_{\text{cut}} \theta^{\beta}$.
-Here, $z$ corresponds to the momentum fraction $z=\pt^\text{sub} /(\pt^\text{sub}+\pt^\text{lead})$ where $\pt^\text{lead}$ ($\pt^\text{sub}$) is the momentum of the harder (softer) subjet in the declustering step, $z_{\text{cut}}$ and $\beta$ are SD tunable parameters.
-In the modified version of the SD algorithm that used in this analysis, the first splitting that satisfies the two requirements is selected: $z > z_\text{cut} \theta ^{\beta}$ and $\kt>1\GeV$.
-The parameters are set to $z_\text{cut}=0.1$ and $\beta=0$, which facilitates the comparison with theoretical calculations~\cite{Caletti:2023spr}.
+Here, $z$ corresponds to the momentum fraction $z=\pt^\text{sub} /(\pt^\text{sub}+\pt^\text{lead})$ where $\pt^\text{lead}$ ($\pt^\text{sub}$) is the momentum of the harder (softer) subjet in the declustering step and $z_{\text{cut}}$ and $\beta$ are SD tunable parameters.
+In the modified version of the SD algorithm used in this analysis, the first splitting that satisfies the two requirements is selected: $z > z_\text{cut} \theta ^{\beta}$ and $\kt>1\GeV$.
+The parameters are set to $z_\text{cut}=0.1$ and $\beta=0$, for which theoretical calculations can be produced~\cite{Caletti:2023spr}.
 The additional \kt requirement is applied to reduce the sensitivity to hadronization effects at small angles, thereby improving the correspondence between the parton- and hadron-level predictions.

-For \PDz jets using both grooming algorithms, it is required that the \PDz meson is a constituent of the harder of the two selected subjets.
+For \PDz jets, it is additionally required that the \PDz meson is a constituent of the harder of the two selected subjets.